redhat-et/triton-dev-containers/README.md

 # Triton Dev Containers

+## TL;DR

+- **What this repo provides**: Preconfigured development containers for building and running Triton and Triton-cpu.
+- **Who it's for**: Developers working on Triton.
+- **Why use it**: Provides isolated, reproducible environments for development.
+- **How to use it**: Mount your Triton directory into the available containers and start working.

+---

+## Details

 This repository provides development containers preconfigured with all the necessary tools to build and run Triton and Triton-cpu.
 By mounting your Triton directory from the host into the container,